By Market Structure, By Transport Mode, By Storage Type, By End-User Industry, By Warehousing Technology, and By Region

 9.4.4.
 3PL Warehousing Space by Region, 2024P

 9.5.2.
-Cross Comparison of Top 10 3PL Warehousing Companies on the Basis of Parameters including Company Overview, USP, Business Strategy, Future Plans, Technology, Revenues from Warehousing, Number of Warehouses, Warehousing Space, Location of Warehouses, Type of Warehouses, Occupancy Rate, Rental Rates, Clients and others, (2023)
+Cross Comparison of Top Warehousing Companies-Parameters Including Company Overview, USP, Business Strategy, Future Plans, Technology Adoption, Revenues from Warehousing, Number of Warehouses, Total Warehousing Space, Location and Regional Coverage, Type of Warehouses (General, Bonded, Cold, ICD/CFS), Occupancy Rate, Rental Levels, Major Clients and Contract Structures, 2024

 9.6.
 Japan Warehousing Future Market Size on the Basis of Revenues, 2025-2029